esphome/esphome-docs/components/sprinkler.rst

 The ``sprinkler`` controller component aims to behave like a sprinkler system/valve controller, much like those made by companies such as Rain Bird or Hunter.
 It does so by automating control of a number of :ref:`switch <config-switch>` components, each of which would typically be used to control an individual electric valve via a relay or other switching device.
-It offers support for:
+It provides a number of features you'd expect of a sprinkler controller, including:

-- Up to 256 valves/zones per controller instance
+- Up to 256 zones (sections of the sprinkler system) per controller instance
-- Multiple controller instances on a single device
-- Multiple pumps, which may be shared across controller instances
+- The ability to run:

+  - One or more full cycles (iterations through all zones) of the system
-- Running only a single valve/zone for its configured run duration
+  - Only a single zone
-- Pausing and resuming a cycle

 - Automatic cycle repeating
+- Support for pumps/main valves located upstream of distribution valves
+- A multiplier value to proportionally increase or decrease the run duration for all zones
+- Pausing and resuming a zone/cycle
-- Iterating through valves/zones in forward or reverse order
+- Iterating through zones in forward or reverse order

-In addition, it provides:
+It reaches even further, however, offering several more advanced features, as well:

+- Multiple sprinkler controller instances can operate simultaneously on a single (ESP) device
+- Multiple pumps, each of which may be shared across controller instances
-- Enable/disable for each individual valve, allowing valves to be omitted from a full cycle of the system
+- Enable/disable switches for each individual zone, allowing zones to be omitted from full cycles of the system
 - A valve/zone queuing mechanism aimed at providing advanced support for automation
-- A multiplier value to proportionally increase or decrease the run duration for all valves/zones within a given controller instance
-- Valve management strategies to accommodate varying types of hardware:
+- Several valve management strategies to accommodate varying types of hardware/installations:

   - Adjustable "valve open delay" to help ensure valves are fully closed before the next one is opened
   - Adjustable "valve overlap" to help minimize banging of pipes due to water hammer
-  - Adjustable delay intervals to coordinate pump starting and stopping relative to valve opening and closing
+  - Adjustable delay intervals to coordinate pump starting and stopping relative to distribution valve opening and closing

 .. note::